MyGet/MyGetDocs/site/Docs/Reference/SymbolSource.markdown

 ## Consuming symbol packages in Visual Studio

 When logging in to MyGet, you can find the symbols URL compatible with Visual Studio under the Feed Details tab for your MyGet feed.
 This URL will be the same for all feeds you are allowed to consume, so no need to configure 10+ symbol servers in Visual Studio.
-Here’s how to configure it.
+Here's how to configure it.

 First of all, Visual Studio typically will only debug your own source code, the source code of the project or projects that are currently opened in Visual Studio.
 To disable this behavior and to instruct Visual Studio to also try to debug code other than the projects that are currently opened, open the Options dialog (under the menu Tools > Options).
 Find the Debugging node on the left and click the General node underneath.
 Turn off the option Enable Just My Code.
 Also turn on the option Enable source server support.
 This usually triggers a warning message but it is safe to just click Yes and continue with the settings specified.